oracle-livelabs/developer/dev-guide-ai-finance/codingbasics/codingbasics.md

 Next, let's update some data in our database using MongoDB syntax.
 Let's write a function that will help us do this.

-1. Wen want to change the email address of our customer "Dan" to "dant@aol.com".
+1. We want to change the email address of our customer "Dan" to "dant@aol.com".
 Copy & paste the following code into a **new cell** and run it.

     ```python
     <copy>